scoskey/boisemathcircles.org/bmc-schedule.md

 ---
 layout: page
-title: Schedule of upcoming BMC meetings
+title: Schedule and location of BMC meetings
 ---

+## Meeting location

-The BMC meets Saturday mornings from 10am to 11:30am on the BSU campus, in the Math Building, room 107 (<a href="https://www.google.com/maps/d/edit?mid=zCVBwvqNw2CA.kLB8VJqTEdkU">map</a>).
-Here is our 2017–2018 schedule.
+The BMC meets on the BSU campus, in the Math Building (MB), room 107.
+See this [map](https://www.google.com/maps/d/edit?mid=zCVBwvqNw2CA.kLB8VJqTEdkU).

+## Meeting times

+The BMC meets certain Saturday mornings from 10am to 11:30am.

-### Fall
+### Fall 2017 dates

 * September 2
 * September 16
 * September 23